haroldm566/kotlin-travelling-app/README.md

 * Attractions
   * Shows you where the popular tourist attractions are in the country using Google Maps

+### Settings Page

+Here you can adjust the theme of the application.
+You can choose between light and dark mode.
+Your chosen theme will persist even when the app is closed.

 ## Google Play Store Link